An egg salad sandwich, made with fresh eggs and real mayonnaise, is the perfect picnic sandwich or back to school lunch box meal.

 As a result, every year around this time, I make this egg salad sandwich recipe.

-I am pretty much a purest when it comes to my Egg Salad.
+I am pretty much a purest when it comes to my egg salad.
 I don’t like to add any fancy ingredients to it.
 Mayonnaise, not Miracle whip.
 Yellow mustard, not Dijon.
-I do, from time to time, like to add some red onions or lettuce on top of the salad.
-I also like to change up the bread from time to time too.
-Of course soft white bread is always a winner but I have also found that ciabatta is a nice change.
-The egg salad works itself nicely into the little holes in the bread.
+I do, from time to time, like to add some red onions or lettuce on top of the egg salad.
+I also like to change up the bread from time to time, too.
+Of course soft white bread is always a winner, but I have also found that a ciabatta roll is a nice change.
+The egg salad works itself nicely into the little holes in the ciabatta.

 - 6 hard boiled eggs, cooled

 - 3 tablespoons mayonnaise